Key Takeaways

 Each discount point typically costs 1% of your loan amount and reduces your rate by about 0.25%.
 To calculate the break-even point, divide the cost of points by your monthly payment savings.
 For example, if points cost $3,000 and save you $100 monthly, you break even after 30 months.
 You save money if you keep the loan longer than 30 months.

 Check your Loan Estimate to see the exact cost and rate reduction your lender offers.
-Calculate your monthly payment with and without points using a mortgage calculator.
+Calculate your monthly payment with and without points to see the exact savings.
 Compare the upfront cost against how long you plan to stay in the home or keep this loan before refinancing.

 Share your timeline with the lender and they can walk you through scenarios that show whether points make sense for your situation.